 The first quarter was a great one for stocks investors.
 Here are the Key Market Expectations for the Second Quarter of the year.

 Friday was the last trading day of the first quarter, which is an indication of how fast the year is moving.
 The close of US markets was an important day for investors who were long the market.
-This is after stocks gained by more than 10% in the quarter (here a deepening about it).
+This is after stocks gained by more than 10% in the quarter.
 This turns the focus among investors to the second quarter.
 In it, they will watch out for the following news.

 Unicorn Initial Public Offerings

 On Friday, Lyft became the first major unicorn to go public.
 The company raised more than $2 billion valuing the company at more than $20 billion.
 After the open, the company’s stock moved up by more than 20%, an indication that investors have the Fear of Missing Out (FOMO).
 In this quarter, traders expect more IPOs.
 Some of the companies expected to list are Uber, which is a competitor of Uber and is currently valued at more than $120 billion.
 Pinterest, the visual board company has submitted its IPO documents and is expected to have a value of more than $12 billion.
 Others include Palantir Technologies, Airb&B, and Slack.

 Central banks were major drivers of the rally experienced in the first quarter.
 They were led by the Federal Reserve, which started the year sounding negatively.
 This was after the hawkish statement that came up after the December meeting.
 As the year started, officials started to sound dovish, saying that they were likely to halt rate increases.
 This was a positive thing for the market, which had turned a bit negative about the stock market.
 After the Fed, all other central banks like the ECB, RBA, RBNZ, and BOJ turned negative.